-LOS ANGELES, CALIFORNIA, January 14, 2015 – More than 1,000 cities, counties, school districts and other government entities in California – including Los Angeles and Santa Clara County – will share in a $68.5 million settlement paid by Office Depot for allegedly overcharging them for office supplies.
+LOS ANGELES, CALIFORNIA, Jan.
+14, 2015 – More than 1,000 cities, counties, school districts and other government entities in California – including Los Angeles and Santa Clara County – will share in a $68.5 million settlement of a whistleblower case paid by Office Depot for allegedly overcharging them for office supplies.

 The settlement agreement — which has been signed by the parties to the case and was filed in Los Angeles Superior Court late yesterday – resolves a whistleblower (“qui tam”) lawsuit filed by former Office Depot employee David Sherwin that alleged Office Depot failed to give most of its California government customers the lowest price it was offering any government customer as required under its contracts.
 Other pricing misconduct also was alleged.

 “David Sherwin’s insider knowledge and his determination to do the right thing were the most important factors in bringing Office Depot’s alleged misconduct to light,” said Stephen Hasegawa, a San Francisco whistleblower attorney with Phillips & Cohen LLP, which represented Sherwin.
 “He worked tirelessly on his own and with his lawyers for several years to try to prove Office Depot had overcharged its government customers.
 Even after he was diagnosed with terminal cancer, he continued to assist in the prosecution of the lawsuit.”

 Sherwin died from cancer last year, only a month after testifying in the lawsuit.

 The California entities participated in the US Communities purchasing program, which was set up to allow state and local governments across the country to leverage their combined purchasing power by appointing a single public entity to negotiate a contract with a vendor on behalf of all US Communities members.